Key Takeaways

 Underwashing presents different challenges: oily, limp roots that separate into greasy sections, a heavy feeling at the scalp, and sometimes an unpleasant odour that persists despite styling efforts.
 Product buildup becomes more apparent, and your usual styling techniques may stop working effectively.

 Addressing underwashing requires the opposite approach: add an extra cleanse per week whilst focusing on thorough scalp massage to lift buildup effectively.
-Our Super Nutrient Hair & Scalp Oil helps restore balance to hair that's been weighed down by excess oils and environmental accumulation.
+Our Super Nutrient Detox Shampoo helps restore balance to hair that's been weighed down by excess oils and environmental accumulation.

 Practical Tips for Hair Health Between Washes